For this page, I don't provide a detailed list of internal links. There are simply two sections:

 'Compassion, according to vegan principles, accords no hierarchy of lesser or greater value to any living being.
 To vegans, all life is equally precious...Essentially all the problems facing both humans and animals today have been created by people.
 In addressing these concerns, vegans choose to help the most needy and defenseless, those who have no resources to counter our assaults.'

 Are pests to be included or excluded?
 Given the devastating attacks of pests on crops, winch may leave the grower with nothing, is it permissible to use only barrier methods of protecting crops against slugs, rabbits, deer, pigeons, caterpillars and the rest?
-In the case of slugs, they're almost impossible to implement effectively.
+Are mice and rats to be prevented from eating grain?
+What if the mice and rats and the other pests go hungry and even starve to death?
+As the mice and rats are our equals, according to this view, this is as shocking as the death of human famine victims.

-Fortunately, Joanne Stepaniak's derangement is lessened, although not very much, by some contradictions and hypocrisy: 'Infrequently, it is necessary to eradicate insects to preserve our health or safety...' and to eradicate fleas, 'humane solutions are often insufficient and more forceful methods must be employed.'
+Fortunately, Joanne Stepaniak's deranged views are modified, although not very much, by some welcome contradictions and hypocrisy.
+'Infrequently, it is necessary to eradicate insects to preserve our health or safety...' and to eradicate fleas, 'humane solutions are often insufficient and more forceful methods must be employed.'
 This means, I think, killing, although she wouldn't like readers to think that she's advocating killing.
 By using this phrasing, she thinks that her reputation for complete non-violence towards animals, all animals, will be preserved intact.

 The word 'infrequently' is worrying.
 This is someone, obviously, who can only view reality from the perspective of life in modern America where most but not all threats from other species have already been eliminated (by forceful measures against those species.)
 This leads me to a general statement, which applies to other viewpoints, and not just this vegan one: